-The government has set a timetable aimed at allowing the widespread use of cannabis for medical purposes in France starting in 2027, according to information from France Inter Friday.
-After several years of hesitation, the health authorities have launched the preparation of the regulatory texts necessary to govern the production, authorization and coverage of these treatments.
+The government has established a timetable for the widespread use of cannabis for medical purposes in France starting in 2027, according to information reported by France Inter on Friday.
+After several years of hesitation, health authorities have begun drafting the necessary regulations to govern the production, authorization, and reimbursement of these treatments.

 Within a month, all stakeholders—manufacturers, patient associations, and pharmacists—will have to submit comments on a draft decree.
 This text must be presented to the Council of State before the end of June, in order to define the criteria on which the French National Authority for Health (HAS) will have to rule in the fall regarding therapeutic benefit and reimbursement conditions.